Portuguese. Nevertheless, employment contracts and other documents may be drafted in a bilingual template.

 Pursuant to the Labor Law, all employment contracts and records must be in Arabic.
 Where a foreign language is used in addition to Arabic, the Arabic version will prevail.

 No statutory requirements.
-English is fine.
+English is acceptable.

 Statutory requirement to draft employment-related documents in Polish in order for them to be binding.
 Possibility to prepare these documents in a bilingual (eg, Polish-English) version; however, in the case of any discrepancies, the Polish version will prevail.